TheWindFlower/Instagram-Profile-Picture-Changer/readme.md

 - then scroll all the way down on the request tab and you have all the stuff you need
   ![alt text](https://media.discordapp.net/attachments/849279007626625024/969277032829714482/unknown.png)
 - _if one of them is missing try another request_
-- now you just need to put them in the script :
+- now you just need to put them in the script:
   ![alt text](https://cdn.discordapp.com/attachments/849279007626625024/973088277802389554/Screenshot_from_2022-05-09_07-03-40.png)